 “Where do you really get to know people?” asks Tanya, 41, a small business owner in San Francisco.
 She’s a sometime-member of a gym, a yoga studio, a cycling club, and most recently a coworking space.
 She keeps an active social life but said that when it comes to dating, her social outlets — containing mostly women — haven’t been much help.
-Luckily in coworking there’s no shortage of Y chromosomes.
+Luckily for her, in coworking there’s no shortage of Y chromosomes.

 Statistics on this phenomenon may not be easy to come by, but the hooking up that’s happening in coworking spaces is worth examining.
 It’s a new context with new implications.
 Coworking is the first place of work where people don’t have the same employer, don’t have an HR department, and don’t have a “no dating” policy to adhere to.
 Yes, coworking is a workplace.
 But it’s not a traditional workplace.
 While coworking spaces are professional environments, they’re also largely informal.
 This erases some of the strictures of the traditional office.

 There can be a down side.
 For example, as a result of the growing contention over the ‘brogrammer’ culture of Silicon Valley, some spaces and organizations are starting to adopt codes of conduct that make appropriate behavior explicit.
 Organizations that were run relatively informally have found themselves having to step it up in response to complaints.
 Many love the organic no-rules-but-it-works culture to be found in many coworking spaces.
 At the same time, everyone should feel safe in the knowledge that a person who is out of line will be dealt with appropriately.
 In coworking, the community and its leadership address those things the traditional HR department used to take care of.